AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/rapid-development-environments.md

    `aio login`

-   These steps requires you to be a member of the Cloud Manager **Developer - Cloud Service** Product Profile.
+   These steps require you to be a member of the Cloud Manager **Developer - Cloud Service** Product Profile.
 See [this page](/help/journey-onboarding/assign-profiles-cloud-manager.md#assign-developer) for more details.

 For more information and demonstration, watch the video tutorial [how to set up an RDE (06:24)](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/developing/rde/how-to-setup.html).
 </details>